BobocGeorge254/Proiect-MDS/README.md

 ## Bug report

 During development we faced several bugs that were solved such a bug that was adding the same post/post reply multiple times to the database.
+There are still a few known bugs left such as a bug where the profile image doesn't change in the databse every time the user tries to update it.

 ## Refactoring, code standards